Congrats, we serve your area!

 If that were true the FDA would certainly have something to say about it.
 As they outline in great detail, all bottled waters must be labeled to reflect the true definition of its type.
 Again, I have pulled this table directly from their website:

-In addition to accurately labeling the type of bottled water packaged, if companies microbiological testing results were to fall below FDA standards they are required to inform you of such on the label.
-Of course, if the contaminant is deemed dangerous the product would be recalled, however, if it is determined safe but contains a high level of bromate, for example, the label must read as such.
+In addition, if microbiological testing results were to fall below FDA standards we are required to inform you of such on the label.
+Of course, if the contaminant is deemed dangerous the product would be recalled.
+However, if it is determined safe but contains a high level of bromate, for example, the label must read as such.

-Plus, here is the twist, it doesn’t end with the federal government, bottled water is governed by state and local authorities as well.
-Having dealt with many states and local policies, I can assure you that some standards on this level go even deeper than that of the FDA.
+Plus, here is the twist, it doesn’t end with the federal government.
+Bottled water is governed by state and local authorities as well.
+Having dealt with many states and local policies, we can assure you that some standards on this level go even deeper than that of the FDA.